-Anxiety can reveal itself through a large number of signs and symptoms.
-Signs of anxiety in young women can include these common things:
+Anxiety disorders affect nearly 1 in 5 adults in the United States and can reveal themselves through a large number of signs and symptoms.
+Signs of anxiety in teens can include these common things:

 - hot and cold flushes